-Microsoft Security

 2021 State of Cloud Permissions Risks Report

-State of Cloud Permissions Risks Report
+03/

-03 / Executive Introduction
+Executive Introduction

-04 /
+04/

-Closing the Permissions Gap with Cloud Infrastructure Entitlements Management (CIEM)
+Closing the Permissions Gap with Cloud Infrastructure Entitlement Management (CIEM)

+05/

-05 / Risk Findings Across Cloud Infrastructures
+Risk Findings Across Cloud Infrastructures

+06/

-06/ Unique Key Findings
+Unique Key Findings

+09/

-09/ Recommendations for Multi-Cloud Permissions Management
+Recommendations for Multicloud Permissions Management

+10 /

-10 / Executive Conclusion
+Executive Conclusion

-Executive Introduction As organizations modernize IT and adopt multi-cloud infrastructures to support evolving business processes involving user and workload identities (e.g., virtual machines, web apps, containers, scripts, etc.), it's increasingly difficult to know who has access to what data across which platforms.
+Executive Introduction As organizations modernize IT and adopt multicloud infrastructures to support evolving business processes involving user and workload identities (e.g., virtual machines, web apps, containers, scripts, etc.), it's increasingly difficult to know who has access to what data across which platforms.
 This lack of visibility leads to excessive permissions and higher security risks exposing identities and resources.
 Regardless of where an organization is in their cloud migration process, it's important to implement robust cloud infrastructure security.
 Without it, their cloud environment is left vulnerable to attacks and accidents.
 Microsoft collected data from risk assessments performed with over 150 organizations worldwide and discovered that more than 90% of identities are using less than 5% of permissions granted.
 This gap between permissions granted and those used is what we call the permissions gap.
 The permissions gap is a contributing factor to the rise of both accidental and malicious insider threats, which can allow attackers to exploit an identity with misconfigured permissions and access critical cloud infrastructure.
-This gap can be reduced through implementing least privilege access policies and working towards a Zero Trust security model, thus protecting cloud environments.
+This gap can be reduced through implementing the principle of least privilege and working towards a Zero Trust security model, thus protecting cloud environments.
 However, this is nearly impossible to do manually and at cloud scale.
 Today, over 40,000 permissions can be granted to identities across the key cloud infrastructure platforms and nearly 50% of these permissions can be classified as highrisk, meaning they can cause catastrophic security and business damage - service disruption, service degradation or data exfiltration - if used improperly.
-In this report, we share detailed findings about the most common cloud permissions risks we observed and share recommendations to ensure least privilege access and achieve Zero Trust security across your entire digital estate.
-Cloud Infrastructure Security Trends 7x Growth of identities accessing cloud services 20K+ High-risk permissions
+In this report, we share detailed findings about the most common cloud permissions risks we observed and share recommendations to enforce the principle of least privilege and achieve Zero Trust security across your entire digital estate.
+Cloud Infrastructure Security Trends 7x Growth of identities accessing cloud services

+20K+ High-risk permissions

-However, organizations need to first fix the permissions gap to achieve Zero Trust Compliance Closing the Permissions Gap with Cloud Infrastructure Entitlements Management The principle of least privilege access is nothing new - it's one of the foundational concepts of Zero Trust: - Never trust, always verify - Assume breach - Enforce least privilege access However, with the rising complexity of multi-cloud environments, it has become increasingly difficult to implement least privilege access consistently across clouds.
+However, organizations need to first fix the permissions gap to achieve Zero Trust Compliance

+Closing the Permissions Gap with Cloud Infrastructure Entitlement Management The principle of least privilege is nothing new - it's one of the foundational concepts of Zero Trust: - Never trust, always verify - Assume breach - Enforce least privilege However, with the rising complexity of multicloud environments, it has become increasingly difficult to implement the principle of least privilege consistently across clouds.
 Without it, organizations are left susceptible to severe consequences.
 In the past, organizations had fewer identities to manage, typically only including employees, partners, or customers.
 As the world has become increasingly more digital, these identities have expanded to include developers, third-party contractors, a host of workload identities like web apps, virtual machines, containers, or scripts, and a variety of compute types like EC2 instances and serverless functions.
 These workload identities can have the same high-risk permissions and access to sensitive resources that users do.